 The issues were in common circulation for approximately two years and use of these stamps is the ultimate test of their reason for issue.
-Although receiving very blunt criticism, they still serviced the mailing public's need for postage.
+Although receiving very blunt criticism, they serviced the mailing public's need for postage, regardless of bad press.